 There were so many beautiful things to see along the way.
 I stopped frequently just to gape (and snap photos).
 I’m just sharing a few highlights for now; I’ll post more when I get home.

-I was ready for a big dinner when I got back to Balestrand, so I decided to splurge on the world‐famous buffet at the Kviknes Hotel.
+I was ready for a big dinner when I got back to Balestrand, so I decided to splurge on the world-famous buffet at the Kviknes Hotel.
 They had some excellent food.
-One table was devoted to salads.
-There were two tables of cold seafood, including lots of salmon, crab claws, peel‐and‐eat shrimp, and more.
+One table was salads.
+Two tables offered cold seafood, including lots of salmon, crab claws, peel-and-eat shrimp, and more.
 There was a cheese table.
-There were two main dish tables, one fish‐based and one meat‐based.
+Two tables featured main dishes, one fish-based and one meat-based.
 Each had three options for main dishes and two sides.
 There was a bread table.
 And then there were the desserts.
 About ten different kinds of mousse, ice cream, bread pudding, creme brulee, brownies, cookies, cake, flan, and parfaits.
 It was mostly all very good, served in a large and crowded dining room, but the lines at the buffet were never long.
 Of course, like everything else in Norway, none of this came cheap.

 And now here I am once again enjoying the view of the Sognefjord from my hotel room balcony, for one last night.
 Tomorrow I catch the ferry to Bergen at 7:50.